W3 Company - Service Stories

 Declaration of emergency.
 The government ordered an immediate curfew throughout the state of Selangor.
 Security forces comprising some 2000 Royal Malay Regiment soldiers and 3600 police officers were deployed and took control of the situation.
 Over 300 Chinese families were moved to refugee centres at the Merdeka Stadium and Tiong Nam Settlement.
 On 14 and 16 May, a state of emergency and accompanying curfew were declared throughout the country, but the curfew was relaxed in most parts of the country for two hours on 18 May and not enforced even in Kuala Lumpur within a week.
 On 16 May the National Operations Council (NOC) was established by proclamation of the Yang di-Pertuan Agong (King of Malaysia) Sultan Ismail Nasiruddin Shah, headed by Tun Abdul Razak.
 With Parliament suspended, the NOC became the supreme decision-making body for the next 18 months.
 State and District Operations Councils took over state and local governments.
 The NOC implemented security measures to restore law and order in the country, including the establishment of an unarmed Vigilante Corps, a territorial army, and police field force battalions.
 The restoration of order in the country was gradually achieved.
 Curfews continued in most parts of the country, but were gradually scaled back.
 Peace was restored in the affected areas within two months.
 In February 1971 parliamentary rule was re-established.
 In a report from the NOC, the riots was attributed in part to both the Malayan Communist Party and secret societies:

-Both Sunray and Peter Anderson referred to the riots in their memoirs and most veterans will recall the period, especially where we had to drink in the rather sterile environment of the camp messes rather than with the bargirls down The Strip.
+Both Sunray and Peter Anderson referred to the riots in their memoirs and most veterans will recall the period, especially where we had to drink in the sterile environment of the camp messes rather than with the bargirls down at The Strip.

 I was There - Peter Anderson